MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 | Student groups | This node will contain info on the student groups of an course |
 | Modules | This node will contain info on the modules of a course |

-## Getting started
+## Getting started Introduction

-The things that you need to use this project are as follows,
+The things that you need to create, run and use this project are,

 1. [Neo4j](https://neo4j.com/download/) - Website for neo4j graph database